grnet/kamaki/docs/library/clients.rst

 In Synnefo, an image is loaded as a file to the storage service (Pithos+), and then is registered to the image service (Plankton).
-The image location is unique and can used as an image identifier.
+The image location is unique and can be used as an image identifier.

 Image location formats::